gauntface/gaunt.dev/content/blog/2015/12/14/unit-testing-service-worker.md

 ---
 title: "Unit Testing a Service Worker"
-excerpt: "Service workers can lead to some weird behaviours if edge cases are accounted for so how do you test these edge cases?"
+description: "Service workers can lead to some weird behaviours if edge cases are accounted for so how do you test these edge cases?"
 mainImage: "/images/blog/2015/2015-12-14/sw-unit-test.jpg"
 primaryColor: ""
 date: "2015-12-14T13:03:03-08:00"